This is the multi-page printable view of this section. Click here to print.

 Fig. MySQL(DBaaS) Recovery Configuration Items

-The user can enter the necessary information for the Read Replica through the Samsung Cloud Platform Console and create the service through detailed options.
+Users can create the service by entering required information for Read Replica through Samsung Cloud Platform Console and selecting detailed options.

-1. All services > Database > MySQL(DBaaS) menu, click.
-It moves to the Service Home page of MySQL(DBaaS).
+1. Click All Services > Database > MySQL(DBaaS) menu.
+You will move to the Service Home page of MySQL(DBaaS).

-3. MySQL(DBaaS) list page, click on the resource to configure the Replica.
-Move to the MySQL(DBaaS) details page.
+3. On the MySQL(DBaaS) List page, click the resource to configure Replica.
+You will move to the MySQL(DBaaS) Details page.

 4. Click the Replica Configuration button.
-It moves to the Replica Configuration page.
+You will move to the Replica Configuration page.

-5. Enter information in the Replica Configuration area, then click the Complete button.
+5. After entering information in the Replica Configuration area, click the Complete button.

 Classification